noresttherein/sugar/README.md

 Safer casting methods - less powerful, imposing constraints on the source and target type, including casting on type parameters for higher types.

+    method(param).castFrom[ExpectedType, NewType] //this must be an ExpectedType to compile

 ### 14. sugar.reflect ###